multimodallearning/mec19_vae_tutorial/README.md

-# Tutorial: Abdominal CT Synthesis with Variational Autoencoders using PyTorch
+# Tutorial: Abdominal CT Image Synthesis with Variational Autoencoders using PyTorch
 By authors - Institute, University

 This repository is accompanied by a Medium Blog Post: 'Link To Medium Blog Post'